 - Guild Chat Channel

-- Guild Message Board
+- Guild Message

 Guild members can read and post on a private guild board.
+The guild leader and the vices also have the option to close and delete threads, or to mark a thread as sticky.

 - Access to Guildhalls

 Guildhalls are houses that are specifically designed to be used by guilds.
 Provided the guild leader has rented one, any guild member can enter the guildhall.
 This way, even free account players get a home for their characters!
-However, note that guild leaders can make areas within the guildhall inaccessible to other guild members, so guild members may not have access to the entire building.
+Note that guild leaders can make areas within the guildhall inaccessible to other guild members, so guild members may not have access to the entire building.

 All Tibia guilds have a basic structure.
 Even though guilds can have a complex hierarchy with up to 20 different individual ranks and countless individual titles, Tibia guilds are always made up of three basic ranks: guild leaders, vice leaders and regular members.